Skip to navigation Skip to content

 These statements can only be issued to the relevant health fund or billing agent that lodged the claim with Medicare.

-Manual statement of benefit
+Manual Statement of Benefit

-• a service date over 7 years
+• a service date more than 7 years old

 • Safety Net adjustments